 2. Paul’s testimony guarantees the fact of the empty tomb.

 When Paul says in 1 Corinthians 15 “and He was raised,” this implies an empty tomb.
 The word used here is egegertai which means “to awaken” from sleep.
 Sleep is used as a euphemism for death in the bible, and so it is obvious that an awakening in this context means to reawaken from death.
 Thus, the picture here is a person coming back to life, which implies an empty tomb.
 The Jews at the time believed that at the end of time God would raise the bones of the people from the tombs and clothe them again with flesh and give them life.
 E. E. Ellis comments, “It is very unlikely that the earliest Palestinian Christians could conceive of any distinction between resurrection and physical, ‘grave emptying’ resurrection.
 To them anastasis (resurrection) without an empty grave would have been about as meaningful as a square circle.”
 For more on this, see .

-3. The account of the empty tomb was part of the source material used by Mark in his description of Jesus’ sufferings and death and is therefore very old.
+3. The empty tomb was part of the source material used by Mark and is therefore very old.

 After remarkable agreement concerning the events leading up to and including the empty tomb, the gospels seem to disperse on the details of the appearances.
 This suggests that there were independent stories of the appearances by different witnesses about the appearances they had seen.
 The most natural explanation is that Mark’s source ended with the empty tomb.
 The verbal and grammatical similarities between the burial and empty tomb account additionally confirm this.
 Moreover, it seems unthinkable that the earliest story told by Christians ended in death and defeat with no mention of an empty tomb and resurrection.
 Thus, the empty tomb was likely included or implied by the story.